hydroqc/hydroqc.github.io/content/en/docs/Configuration/home-assistant-specific.md

 ![img](/images/configuration/home-assistant-1.png)

+There is no accurate way to track the rate price currently since all the sensors available track data from the day before.

-You can also add the "Current billing period total to date" sensor under the option "Use an entity tracking the total costs".
-Be aware that we are not 100% sure of the behaviour of this sensor with accounts with EPP (MVE).
+If you don't care about accuracy, you can also add the "Current billing period total to date" sensor under the option "Use an entity tracking the total costs".
+This will display rate data but it will calculate it with the price from yesterday with the consumption of the current day.

 ## Historical energy consumption